rutvora/helpers/python/plot/README.md

 `title`: (Optional, default="{x_label} vs {y_label}") The title for the plot
 `renderer`: (Optional, default="bokeh") The library to use for plotting.
 Either "bokeh" or "matplotlib"
 `type`: (Required, allowed="line", "scatter", "histogram", "heatmap") The type of plot to be used
 _Note: If `type` is `histogram`, the plot will be generated from the X-axis if it exists, else the Y-axis._
+`histogram`, `line`, or `scatter`: Parameters specific to the given plot type `legend_location`: (Optional, default="top_left").
+The location of the legend inside the plot.
+This argument will be ignored if the legend is too large to place inside the plot.
-`histogram`, `line`, or `scatter`: Parameters specific to the given plot type `group`: (Optional, int or string) If you want to group plots into a single HTML or image, specify the group identifier here
+`group`: (Optional, int or string) If you want to group plots into a single HTML or image, specify the group identifier here
 _Note: `group` can't contain ":"_